 Here for All of Your HVAC Needs

-At John Henry's Plumbing, Heating, and Air, we are proud of the work we do for our customers.
+At John Henry's Plumbing, Heating, Air, and Electrical, we are proud of the work we do for our customers.
 Whether we’re installing an air conditioner, repairing a furnace, maintaining a mini-split, cleaning a drain, installing a new plumbing fixture, or performing one of our other services, we always work to exceed our customers’ expectations.
 That’s why we’ve been able to stay in business for over 20 years and consistently receive five-star customer reviews.
 You can turn to us for all your heating, cooling, plumbing, and indoor air quality needs in Lincoln and the surrounding area.
-To learn more about mini-splits, feel free to contact us at John Henry's Plumbing, Heating, and Air today.
+To learn more about mini-splits, feel free to contact us at John Henry's Plumbing, Heating, Air, and Electrical today.